leo/cory/README.md

 cd cory
 ```

-Link the app to the global module directory
+Link it app to the global module directory

 ```bash
 npm link